susansilver/Image-Credit-Shortcode/readme.md

 *URL*

-AThe url of your image.
+The url of your image.
 For example for an image on Flickr.

 url="http://www.flickr.com/photos/alesadam/3869366195/?rb=1"